Kazarius40/mediconnect-api/README.md

 docker-compose up
 ```
 ---
-✅ This will start all services (backend + frontend) and initialize your database.
+✅ This will start all services (backend and frontend) and initialize your database.

 ➡️ Once it’s up, open http://localhost:3001 in your browser to access the application.